trainfarb/trainfarb/7.5.0-express-vision---v5myConnection/7.5.1-meetings---v5gr1belief/2022-09-02---1-mh-aor-grey-cafe---defining-mh-aor-at-grey-cafe-space-activation-case-study.md

 **8.6.0 - Mythology - REFINE Story:** Apply notes from this to the worldbuilding

 **9.9.0 - Metadata - OWN Data:**
-- Reviewing Notion file created by Wesley
+- Working through sOl 369myPI course
+  - Wesley met with a friend who wants to start forming her own events
+  - She wants to help people learn about web3 and NFTs
+  - Goal of her company is how to get her true 1,000 fans within web3
   -
-- Reviewing Matamorphosis FigJam file
-- Working through sOl 369myPI course